The Unthanks: In Winter

-Their 2024 double album, In Winter, received a four-starred review in the Financial Times and a five-starred review in The Times.
+Their double album, In Winter, released on 29 November 2024, received a four-starred review in the Financial Times and a five-starred review in The Times.

 Other recordings

-The Unthanks performed the title track "Oak, Ash and Thorn" on the 2011 Oak Ash Thorn, a compilation of songs by Rudyard Kipling set to music by Peter Bellamy.
+The Unthanks performed the title track "Oak, Ash and Thorn" on the 2011 album Oak Ash Thorn, a compilation of songs by Rudyard Kipling set to music by Peter Bellamy.
 The 2012 album Harbour of Songs, produced by McNally, featured the Unthanks in two songs, "The Ruler" with Nick Hornby and "Dream of a Tree in a Spanish Graveyard" with Ian MacMillan.
 The latter track subsequently appeared on the Unthanks' album of archive recordings, Archive Treasures 2005–2015.
 In 2015, the Unthanks contributed vocals to the song "A Forest" from the album 8:58, a project by Paul Hartnoll.

-Becky Unthank and Rachel Unthank are featured on Sting's 2013 album The Last Ship and on Kathryn Tickell's 2016 album Water of Tyne.
+Rachel and Becky Unthank are featured on Sting's 2013 album The Last Ship and on Kathryn Tickell's 2016 album Water of Tyne.
 Rachel Unthank provided vocals and cello on Simon Haworth's 1998 album Coast to Coast and on his 2003 album Taking Routes.
 She also played cello on Julian Sutton's 2005 album Melodeon Crimes.
 Rachel Unthank and Adrian McNally provided backing vocals on Jonny Kearney & Lucy Farrell's 2010 EP The North Farm Sessions and on their 2011 album Kite.
 Becky Unthank provided vocals and music boxes on Martin Green's 2014 album Crows' Bones and co-wrote two of the songs.
 She also sings on Martin Green's 2016 album Flit.

+In February 2023 Rachel Unthank released an album with Paul Smith, lead singer of the alternative rock band Maxïmo Park.
+Reviewing it for KLOF Magazine, Hannah Webber described Unthank: Smith’s Nowhere and Everywhere as "a triumph, an amalgamation of musical style and defiance of genre, one that celebrates and commemorates the experiences of ordinary people".
+The album, which received a four-starred review from Jude Rogers in The Guardian, includes an original song by Rachel Unthank: "Seven Tears".

 Television and radio

 On 16 December 2012 (repeated on 4 March 2013), the Unthanks presented A Very English Winter: The Unthanks, a one-hour television programme on BBC Four.
 This showed the customs that people celebrated on different days of the later autumn and winter, and ended with information about the famous Pancake Race at Olney.

-Series 3 of the BBC Four TV series Detectorists was inspired by Davey Dodds' song "Magpie", as performed by the Unthanks on their album Mount the Air, and the song was played in the first episode of the series.
+Series 3 of the BBC Four TV series Detectorists was inspired by Davey Dodds' song "Magpie", as performed by the Unthanks on their album Mount the Air, and the song was played in the first episode of the series, first broadcast in November 2017.
 On 3 August 2018 the group performed at The Proms in Prom 27: Folk Music around Britain and Ireland.
 The Unthanks composed and performed the soundtrack for the 2019 BBC production of the television drama series Worzel Gummidge, and appeared on screen in the Christmas 2020 episode "Saucy Nancy".